NW1 – 132.00 acres (approx. 2,727 ft. of river frontage)

 This lot is bound by District Lot 4920 on its south boundary.
 Road access could be gained in conjunction with District Lot 4920.

-This property is not adjacent with the other six properties and is slightly over 5 miles to the north by dirt road.
-Access is provided by dirt roads connecting to the area’s existing main gravel road.
-This property has approximately 1300 feet of water frontage on the back channel of the Pitt River.
-There is approximately 68 acres of this lot, which is level with two creeks running north to south, of which approximately 15 acres was once cleared.
+This property is not adjacent with the other six properties and is slightly over 5 miles to the north by gravel road from the Pitt Lake Dock.
+Access is provided by gravel roads connecting to the area’s existing main gravel road.
+There is approximately 68 acres of this lot, which is level with two creeks running north to south, of which approximately 15 acres was once cleared and was the location of a farm and homestead.
 The remaining 10 acres along the west boundary rises from a creek to approximately 700 feet at the west boundary.

 These prime recreational development properties are located at the north end of Pitt Lake bordered by two rivers, Pitt River on the west side and a smaller mountain river, the Red Slough, on the east side.
 This area is known as the Pitt River Valley.
 Pitt Lake is located in the district of Pitt Meadows and is only 25.5 km (15.8 miles) east of downtown Vancouver.
 The Pitt River bridge located on Highway 7 joins Port Coquitlam and Maple Ridge and crosses the Pitt River approximately 4.8 km.
 (3 miles) south of the south end of Pitt Lake.